eMarketingcy/FPD-quantity-restore/readme.txt

 `apply_filters( 'fpd_qr_is_fpd_product', bool $detected, int $product_id )`

 == Changelog ==
+= 1.3.1 =
+* **Fix**: Corrected a critical bug where the "sold individually" override was applied to all products, not just those using FPD.
+The plugin now correctly checks if a product is an FPD product before applying changes, ensuring standard WooCommerce products are unaffected.

 = 1.3.0 =
 * New modern admin UI (separate CSS/JS).
 * Split frontend assets; separated fields and !important toggles.